Notifications

 IMHO the existing gas network operators would need to put their money where there mouth was and publish some standing charge and unit rates for hydrogen that they could commit to, with whatever caveats were needed.

-Just tell us how much electrical energy is needed to generate a given amount energy yield from hydrogen.
+To my mind they just tell us how much electrical energy is needed to generate a given amount energy yield from hydrogen.
 And then explain how they are going to deal with the 4:1 ratio relative to using the same amount of electrical energy to power a heat pump.
 If they can explain this away moderately convincingly then great, we just need to solve the matters @transparent refers to above.

 Otherwise admit that hydrogen is for applications other than domestic heating and stop wasting our time and money!